Alko Hiti: Distribution system

 Since 2004, a distribution system has been put in place by the Aalok Hiti Conservation and Water Supply Users’ Committee (AHCWSUC).
 For several hours every day, water from the makara spouts is pumped up to a water tower next to the entrance of the courtyard.
 From there, it is transported to the homes of some 250 households in the area.
 For one hour a day they can fill their containers to a total of 250 to 300 litres of water.
 For the service an entrance fee must be paid, along with a modest monthly fee.
+(These fees were 7,000 rupees and 250 rupees, respectively in 2019.)
 During the rest of the day Alko Hiti is available to the other users.

 During the approximately two months of the dry season the water is supplemented by Kathmandu Upatyaka Khanepani Limited (KUKL), the company dedicated to supplying drinking water in the Kathmandu Valley, using the same distribution system.

 Since this scheme was shown to be successful, it has been copied by other neighborhoods using their own water sources.